tldr-pages/tldr/pages/common/git-fsck.md

 # git fsck

-> Verify the validity and connectivity of nodes in a git repository index.
+> Verify the validity and connectivity of nodes in a Git repository index.
-> Does make any modifications.
+> Does not make any modifications.
 See `git gc` for cleaning up dangling blobs.
 > More information: <https://git-scm.com/docs/git-fsck>.

 - Check the current repository: